marhau-dev/PS4_Discord/README.md

 Acknowledgment
 thanks for zorua98741.
-I use zorua98741 repo (PS4RPD) for understanding system i not copy any line of code.
+I use zorua98741 repo (PS4RPD) for understanding how system works i not copy any line of code.